-Join Maria Langer for an in-depth discussion in this video Editing the custom dictionary, part of Word 2013 Power Shortcuts.
+Join Maria Langer for an in-depth discussion in this video Editing the custom dictionary, part of Word 2013: Tips, Tricks, and Shortcuts.

 By default, Word checks spelling as you type feature is turned on.
 This tells Word to compare the words that you typed, to the words in its dictionaries.
 If a word doesn't appear in the dictionary, Word flags it by placing a squiggly red underline under it.
 Here's an example.
 I am looking at the file name, dictionary one, which can be found in the chapter four folder, inside the exercise files folder.
 Word doesn't know this word here, Roanna.
 Now, Word knows some names but not every name.

 Roanna is an usual name, so it shouldn't come as a surprise that Word doesn't know it.
 And if I scroll down in this list.
 I can see that there's some other names that Word doesn't know.
 I've got Daisy, Suki, Wilomena, Kiona.
 These are unusual names.
 Word also, doesn't know many technical and scientific terms that you might use in your documents.
 For example, I often write about flying helicopters, and I use words specific to aviation and helicopter aerodynamics.
 I've put some of these words in the document called "Dictionary Two", which is also in the chapter four folder.

 Autorotative, antitorque, semirigid, fenestron.
 These are all words, that I might use when I'm writing about helicopters.
 They're real words, but Microsoft Word, simply doesn't know them.
 Because Word doesn't know every word you type, it's feature set includes the ability to add words to its dictionary.
 You probably already do that all the time.
 The quickest and easiest way, is to simply right-click on the word.
 This brings up a menu of options.
 Although Word suggests, a correct spelling of authoritative,.